|Revenues||more than € 44 billion|

 |EBIT* before one-off||around € 1.2 billion|

-EADS’ guidance is based on an assumption of €1 = $1.35 for the H2 average and December closing spot rates.
+EADS’ guidance is based on an assumption of €1 = $1.35 for the Q4 2010 average rate and year-end closing spot rate.

-Using these exchange rates and delivery assumptions, EADS revenues should increase to more than € 44 billion.
+EADS revenues should be more than € 44 billion.

 * EADS uses EBIT pre-goodwill impairment and exceptionals as a key indicator of its economic performance.
 The term “exceptionals” refers to income or expenses of a non-recurring nature, such as amortization expenses of fair value adjustments relating to the EADS merger, the formation of Airbus S.A.S. and the formation of MBDA, and impairment charges